 top of page

+If you're feeling a little unsure about AI - or maybe even downright suspicious - you're not alone.
 When AI first hit the mainstream, it felt like something straight out of a sci-fi movie.
 But here’s the truth: AI isn’t here to take over your sewing machine.
 In fact, for small business owners like us, especially in the quilting and crafting world, it can be a fun, useful, and even empowering tool.

 Today, I want to share how I use AI in my business, why I trust it (with the right settings in place), and how it might just become your favorite creative assistant too.